The following policies and procedures relate to undergraduate and graduate reenrollment for degree-seeking students only.

 *Apply early if interested in financial aid or on-campus housing.

 Undergraduate students who completed a bachelor's degree upon their last attendance at Towson University or another college are not eligible for reenrollment.
 You must submit a new application with the Admissions Office for a Second Bachelor's, Master's or Non-Degree program.
-Please contact University Admissions at 410-704-2113 or admissions AT_TOWSON to apply to a new program.
+Please contact the Admissions Office at 410-704-2113 or admissions AT_TOWSON to apply to a new program.

 Degree-seeking Undergraduate & Second Bachelor's students who did not attend TU for at least one Spring or Fall term must submit a reenrollment application along with a $25 non-refundable fee.
+Please

-Degree-seeking Graduate students who miss a full academic year (Spring & Fall term) or longer must also submit a reenrollment application along with a $25 non-refundable fee.
+Degree-seeking Graduate students who miss a full academic year (Spring & Fall term) or longer must also submit a reenrollment application along with a $25 non-refundable

 Non-attendance for a term includes students who did not register or dropped all coursework during the add/drop change of schedule period.

 Students who received "W" grades for all courses in a semester, do not need to reenroll for the following Spring or Fall term.
-Please allow up to two weeks for processing.

-Students may be ineligible for reenrollment if they are not in good academic standing at another institution.
+Students may be ineligible for reenrollment if they are not in good academic standing

 Official transcripts must be submitted from all colleges and universities attended since last registered at TU.
 Electronic transcripts sent directly from another institution are accepted.
 Please address transcripts sent via mail to: